CSIprinceton/workshop-june-2024/hands-on-sessions/day-4-DPA2/README.md

 > [!NOTE]
 > You may see something like `DEEPMD WARNING sel of type 0 is not enough!
 The expected value is not less than 343, but you set it to 120.`
-> in the slurm-<YOUR-JOBID>.out.
+> in the slurm.out.
 This is due to the large cutoff of 9 Angstrom used in DPA2.

+As DPA2 is trained in a multi-task manner, it contains several task heads while uses a shared descriptor.
+Each head corresponds to one fitting_net for a dataset.
+Here, we use the `H2O_H2O-PD` head, the fitting_net of which is trained on a dataset by VASP at SCAN.
+Since there is a large difference in the total energy by VASP and CP2K, we may expect a large error in energy by DPA2 for our dataset.

+> [!TIP]
+> You may test DPA2 with other heads, for example, `H2O-PBE0TS`.

 # Fine-tune
 ```